pranaykasturi/mosaik-heatpump/README.rst

 TESPy
 ^^^^^
-TESPy (Thermal Engineering Systems in Python) provides a powerful simulation package for thermal processes like power plants, district heating systems, heat pumps etc. For more information about the library, please refer to its `documentation <https://tespy.readthedocs.io/en/master/>`_.
+TESPy (Thermal Engineering Systems in Python) provides a powerful simulation package for thermal processes like power plants, district heating systems, heat pumps etc. For more information about the library, we refer to its `documentation <https://tespy.readthedocs.io/en/master/>`_.
 The heat pump model provided in this package is based on the model used in TESPy's
 `heat pump tutorial <https://tespy.readthedocs.io/en/master/tutorials_examples.html#heat-pump-tutorial>`_.